 Master of Global Affairs students at the Keough School can choose to focus their studies around international human rights.

 Over 400 human rights lawyers from more than 100 countries have come to Notre Dame to deepen their knowledge and refine their skills.

-Students committed to civil and human rights find opportunities for fellowship, extracurricular activity, and funding at the Klau Center.
+Students committed to civil and human rights find opportunities for fellowship, extracurricular activity, and funding at the Klau Institute.